maxehmookau/ios-development-for-absolute-beginners/05-arrays-and-dictionaries.md

     NSLog(person[@"Name"]);

 This will look up `Name` in our dictionary and give the definition back. **Try outputting my date of birth and postcode now.**

+## Combining Dictionaries and Arrays

+This is where things start to get tricky.
+We can store a list of `NSDictionaries` inside an `NSArray`.
+We could create a simple address book using this:

+    NSDictionary *person1 = @{ @"Name": @"Max",
+                               @"dateOfBirth": @"23rd April",
+                               @"postcode": @"CF14 3YS" };

+    NSDictionary *person2 = @{ @"Name": @"Steve",
+                               @"dateOfBirth": @"11th May",
+                               @"postcode": @"B30 1AA" };

+    NSArray *addressBook = @[person1, person2];

+`addressBook` now contains two `NSDictionary` objects that contain different people.

+**Activities**

+1. Add another person to the address book.
+2. Use `NSLog` to output someone's name to the console.
+3. Use a loop to output everyone's date of birth to the console.
+4. Use `NSLog` to output this sentence `This person's name is Max, his birthday is the 23rd April and his postcode is CF14 3YS.` for each person in the address book. **Use a loop for bonus points.**